run2/CVRP/README.md

 CVRP
 ====

-Solving capacitated vehicle routing problem with Genetic Algorithm This Java code base solves a Capacitated Vehicle Routing problem using Genetic Algorithm For selectors it uses RouletteWheel and Stochastic Universal Sampling (http://ifigenia.org/w/images/2/2c/IWGN-2009-01-07.pdf) For Cross Over it uses Sequential Constructive Crossover (http://www.cscjournals.org/csc/manuscript/Journals/IJBB/volume3/Issue6/IJBB-41.pdf)
+Solving capacitated vehicle routing problem with Genetic Algorithm.

+This Java code base solves a Capacitated Vehicle Routing problem using Genetic Algorithm

+For selectors it uses RouletteWheel and Stochastic Universal Sampling (http://ifigenia.org/w/images/2/2c/IWGN-2009-01-07.pdf)

+For Cross Over it uses Sequential Constructive Crossover (http://www.cscjournals.org/csc/manuscript/Journals/IJBB/volume3/Issue6/IJBB-41.pdf)

 SCC was found to be far more effective compared to Neighbourhood Search, SubRoute Insertion, Insertion and Saving heuristics,PMX cross over, K Means Clustering, Intra Route Exchange relocate etc.

 It uses a custom - flip mutation(flips the whole solution), and the framework supports Shuffle SubTours and Shuffle Tour mutations.

-It also uses Elitism and a Circle Sweep Optimization The framework should work with any Genetic Algorithm with some minor changes.
+It also uses Elitism and a Circle Sweep Optimization

+The framework should work with any Genetic Algorithm with some minor changes.

 The framework also solves Travelling SalesMan problems as a subset of CVRP problem and